nicolas-kourtellis/TwitterContributorAnalysis/README.md

+Copyright (c) 2015 Nicolas Kourtellis

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Additional Disclaimer:

+This code was tested on Linux and Mac-based systems and works appropriately.
+As mentioned above, please use at your own risk.
+We cannot provide any sort of guarantees that it will work on your platform and specific settings.
+Also, we cannot provide any support for you to make it work in case of compilation problems.

+If you use this software and its relevant feeatures, please make sure to acknowledge the EU project MULTISENSOR, grant num: 610411.

 # TwitterCrawler
 This repository hosts a set of classes for allowing a user with legitimate Twitter application and user authentication keys to crawl the profile of particular users and compute basic statistics on network and retweeting influence.